 There are some really cool annual art shows and events in your area:

-- Fire and Ice Festival in November and December
+- Fire and Ice Festival in November & December

 - Glass Fest Northwest in July